The role of a project plan and the benefits of project planning software

 7. Select a handy tool

-Luckily, today we have awesome online project planning software solutions that provide the ability to easily build a project plan without extra pain.
+Luckily, today some online project planning software solutions let you easily build a project plan without extra pain.
 A robust PM tool will assist you in creating Gantt diagrams according to the steps you’ve outlined for your Agile team.

 8. Publish the plan